northwesternmutual/grammes/examples/drop-vertex-by-id/README.md

 ## Description

 **drop-vertex-by-id** demonstrates how to drop specific vertices on the graph using their IDs.
-Specifically this examples shows how to drop the vertices using the `DropVertexByID` function in the Grammes client which takes in an `int64` for the ID of the vertex.
+Specifically this examples shows how to drop the vertices using the `DropVertexByID` function in the Grammes client which takes in an object for the ID of the vertex.

 ## Prerequisites